radenko98/Photo-Move-Rename-Sort/README.md

 Rename by Date Taken from Metadata: Attempts to extract the date taken from image files' metadata.
 If successful, it renames the files using the extracted date and time in the format "YYYYMMDD_HHMMSS" followed by the original file extension.
 If metadata extraction fails or if the file is not an image, it falls back to renaming by creation datetime.

-***Third python script photo_sorter.py***, organizes photos within a chosen folder based on their date taken metadata.
-It creates year and month subfolders for each photo's date taken and moves the photos accordingly.
+***Third python script is photo_sorter_by_name_or_by_datetaken.py***, this script organizes photos in a selected folder by either their filenames or the dates they were taken, with the option chosen by the user at runtime.

+Features:
+***Organize by Filename:*** Assumes filenames follow the format YYYYMMDD_xxx.ext.
+It extracts the year and month from the filename, creates corresponding folders, and moves the photos into these folders.
+***Organize by Date Taken:*** Uses EXIF metadata to determine the date the photo was taken.
+It extracts the year and month from the EXIF data, creates corresponding folders, and moves the photos into these folders.
+***Handle Duplicate Names:*** If a file with the same name already exists in the destination folder, it appends a unique suffix to the filename to avoid overwriting.

 ***NOTE:***